confidential-computing/governance/TAC/Meetings/2024/2024-02-08/CCC-TAC-Minutes-2024-02-08.md

 ## 2024 TAC Objectives
 DM explained the OKR process for 2024.
-YM world leed community
+YM would lead community
 Catalin Sandu would lead on Ecosystem development
-Alex Fernandez would lead would work with the GRC and the TAC on defining definitions for industry MB offered his and Sal Kimmich to support the work.
+AF would lead would work with the GRC and the TAC on defining definitions for industry MB offered his and Sal Kimmich to support the work.